 If you don’t buy your car outright, you might also be charged for any damage to the car at the end of the agreement.

 Early settlement or termination depends on the contract with your lender.
-When you make an application, you will get a dedicated car buying expert who will be able to talk this through with you.
+When you make an application, one of our team will be able to talk this through with you.

 A balloon payment is what you can pay at the end of a PCP agreement to fully buy and own the car.
 It’s also known as the Guaranteed Minimum Future Value (GMFV).